SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

 ## Grading

 Full credit for this lab requires **attendance**, **collaboration with your group**, and **active participation**.
-Gradescope will provide a score, but this is not your lab grade.
+Gradescope will provide a score out of 100, but this is not your lab grade.
 It’s feedback for you (and for us) about your progress.
 If you aren't happy with your score, please reach out to a staff member for assistance!

-You may leave early once you have completed all exercises.
+> [!IMPORTANT]
+> Complete the exercises you believe will be most valuable for your learning first!
+If you already know how to complete
+> an exercise, or you have no idea how to start, feel free to skip it.
+If you aren't sure, attempt the exercises in
+> order.
+We do not expect anyone to finish all exercises, but please try to surprise us!

+You may leave early if you can demonstrate you have met the learning objectives to a staff member.
+For example, if you have completed the debugging activity `debug.cpp` (meeting objective 4), the tensor data structure `tensor.cpp` (meeting objectives 1, 2 and 3), and can clearly explain your code, a staff member may allow you to leave early.
 If you need to leave early for another reason, please talk to a staff member.

+### Code that Works Locally but Fails in Gradescope

+Gradescope runs your code with additional strict checks for compiler warnings, errors, and runtime memory violations.
+If your code works locally, but fails on Gradescope, your code doesn't always work.
+You should try to fix the errors shown in the Gradescope output.

 ## Setup